 LGBTQ+ Family Planning

-Our board-certified team helps men and women of any sexual orientation who dream of having a family.
+At CU Medicine, our team helps men and women of any sexual orientation who dream of having a family.
 Gay, lesbian and transgender couples and individuals often need proven fertility treatments to become parents.
-We can help you through the array of emotional, medical and legal considerations.
-Select an option below to get started.
+We know the journey may include medical, legal and emotional considerations.
+We're here to guide you.

 Family Planning for LGBTQ+ Patients